Unboxed-Software/solana-course/content/solana-nft.md

 ## Metaplex

 Metaplex provides a suite of tools that simplify the creation and distribution of NFTs on the Solana blockchain.
-One of the core programs by Metaplex is the Token Metadata program.
-The Token Metadata program standardizes the process of associating metadata to an NFT.
+One of the core programs by Metaplex is the Token Metadata Program.
+The Token Metadata Program standardizes the process of associating metadata to an NFT.

 Candy Machine v2 is a distribution tool offered by Metaplex used to create and mint an NFT collection.
-Candy Machine v2 leverages the Token Metadata program to upload the NFT assets for a collection and allows creators to customize the distribution configurations.
+Candy Machine v2 leverages the Token Metadata Program to upload the NFT assets for a collection and allows creators to customize the distribution configurations.

 ## Non-Fungible Tokens (NFTs)